www.mini-schnauzer-secrets.com

 This is Sharda Baker and I hope you find this latest newsletter both helpful and interesting.

 A common problem facing many Miniature Schnauzer owners is managing the Mini Schnauzer who is chewing everything in sight?
+I know I have been there!
+We thought we should provide some help here to those owners who have ever faced this issue.

 Preventing Chewing

 There are some proactive steps you can take to help eliminate the act of chewing.
+These steps can be used by puppies and adult dogs.

-It is your responsibility to initiate training to correct your dog’s chewing problem.
+Correcting Chewing It is your responsibility to initiate training to correct your dog’s chewing problem.
 Practice this training by placing some inappropriate objects on the floor, such as a book, a shoe, etc.

 warmly,